draginojd/oxiev-ngs-tobak/client/DEPLOY.md

 - Keep secrets out of git; use `/etc/oxie.env` or a secret manager.

 7) Alternatives & quick options
-- If you previously used Mongo and want to migrate data to Postgres, use the migration script `scripts/migrate-mongo-to-postgres.cjs` before removing Mongo.
-(Note: that script may be removed in this repo if migration is complete.)
+- If you previously used Mongo and want to migrate data to Postgres, do that migration safely before removing Mongo from your environment.
+(Migration helper scripts were removed from this repo once migration was complete.)
 - Run Node process manager: `pm2 start server.cjs --name oxie --env production` (install pm2 globally: `npm i -g pm2`).

 - 8) Troubleshooting